HMS Hero (H99): Career

 Hero was transferred to the Mediterranean Fleet on 17 May as part of the reconstituted 2nd Destroyer Flotilla.
 During the Battle of Cape Spada on 19 July, the ship escorted Australian light cruiser Sydney and rescued some of the 525 survivors from the Italian cruiser Bartolomeo Colleoni together with the other escorting destroyers.
 Hero, together with her sister, Hostile, and the destroyers Nubian and Mohawk, were ordered to Gibraltar on 22 August where they were to join Force H. Hostile struck a mine en route on the early morning of 23 August off Cap Bon that broke her back.
 The explosion killed five men and wounded three others.
 Mohawk took off the survivors while Hero fired two torpedoes to scuttle her.
-The ship participated in Operation Hats in September, before refitting in Malta during November.
+The ship took part in Operation Hats in September, before refitting in Malta during November.
 She sortied into the North Atlantic when Convoy WS-5A reported that it had been attacked by the German cruiser Admiral Hipper on 25 December to round up the scattered ships.

 On 1 January 1941, Hero was one of the ships that intercepted a Vichy French convoy off Mellila and seized all four merchant ships of the convoy.
-The ship participated in Operation Excess in early January 1941 and was transferred back to the Mediterranean Fleet.
+The ship took part in Operation Excess early in January 1941 and was transferred back to the Mediterranean Fleet.
 On 27 February, she evacuated a few surviving commandos from the island of Kastelorizo who had attacked the island in Operation Abstention.
 In mid-April she escorted the fast transport Breconshire and three battleships from Alexandria to Malta before going on to escort the battleships as they bombarded Tripoli on 20 April.
-After refueling in Alexandria on 23 April, Hero sailed for Greece to begin evacuating British and Australian troops from the beaches.
+After refueling in Alexandria on 23 April, Hero took part in Operation Demon, evacuating British and Australian troops from Greece.
+On 27 April Hero towed the Dutch troop ship Costa Rica, which had been damaged by a German air attack.
+When it was clear that the troop ship could not be saved from sinking, Hero, her sister Hereward, the destroyer Defender and cruiser Phoebe rescued all of Costa Rica's crew and all 2,600 troops.
 During the evacuation of Crete, Hero and the destroyer Decoy evacuated the King of Greece and his entourage on the night of 22/23 May.